bropple/PiSynth/README.md

 Final Project for ECE 471 at University of Maine.

-PiSynth is a functional hardware FM synthesizer featuring the Yamaha YM2612/YM3438 chips.
+PiSynth is a functional hardware FM synthesizer featuring the Yamaha YM3438 (or YM2612) chip.
 It is driven by a Raspberry Pi running Raspbian Linux.

 Includes code for interfacing with a I2C 16x2 LCD display and configuring GPIO pins, all using the linux interface.